jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_releasenotes_resolvedissues.md

 Corrected a problem where the SQL File Groups collection put an incorrect value in the DiskSizeInfoAvailable column. | DS-1495
 Corrected false alarms of "Databases - Data File Group Space Used" | DS-1490 Corrected a problem where Spotlight stopped collecting data from SQL Server connections due to a failure to kill a Spotlight OOP Collector process. | DS-1434
+Error returned by VMware procedures "Object reference not set to an instance of an object" - Have reduced the occurrence of this error by making improvements to the VMware collector code. | DS-744

 ## Issues resolved in Spotlight Enterprise 12.3